akamai/terraform-provider-akamai/docs/guides/faq.md

 ### Via Step By Step Construction

 1. Download your existing domain configuration (using the API or Control Center) as a backup and reference.
-2. Using the domain download as a reference, create a terraform configuration representing the the existing domain and all contained GTM objects.
+2. Using the domain download as a reference, create a Terraform configuration representing the the existing domain and all contained GTM objects.
 Note: In creating each resource block, make note of `required`, `optional` and `computed` fields.
 3. Use the Terraform Import command to import the existing domain and contained objects; singularly and in serial order.
 4. (Optional, Recommended) Review domain download content and created terraform.tfstate to confirm the domain and all objects are represented correctly
 5. Execute a `Terraform Plan` on the configuration.
 The plan should be empty.
 If not, correct accordingly and repeat until plan is empty and configuration is in sync with the GTM Backend.